ibm-cloud-docs/containers/cs_ingress.md

     ```
     {: screen}
     In multizone clusters, the numbered suffix on the ALB ID indicates the order that the ALB was added.
     * For example, the `-alb1` suffix on the ALB `private-cr6d779503319d419aa3b4ab171d12c3b8-alb1` indicates that it was the first default private ALB that was created.
 It exists in the zone where you created the cluster.
-In the above example, the cluster was created in `dal10`.
+In the previous example, the cluster was created in `dal10`.
     * The `-alb2` suffix on the ALB `private-crb2f60e9735254ac8b20b9c1e38b649a5-alb2` indicates that it was the second default private ALB that was created.
 It exists in the second zone that you added to your cluster.
-In the above example, the second zone is `dal12`.
+In the previous example, the second zone is `dal12`.

 2. Enable the private ALB.
 Replace <em>&lt;private_ALB_ID&gt;</em> with the ID for private ALB from the output in the previous step.